 The course will begin by discussing the purpose and theory behind the functions of an operating system (OS), such as the management of memory and files, scheduling of jobs, and communication with peripherals.
 The students will gain an in-depth working knowledge of an OS (such as a Windows environment) currently in broad use with personal computers.
 Students will also become familiar with a range of other operating systems, character based and graphic (such as DOS, MAC OS, and UNIX) and will gain an understanding of principles common to all systems.
 Students will become skilled in installing, maintaining, and troubleshooting an operating system.

-Prerequisite: CSA 105
+Prerequisite: CSA 105 telecommunications, and networking.
+This course provides a general overview of computer networks by focusing on the terminology and technology in current networking environments including the OSI model, LAN architecture, the client/ server model and network operating systems, system architectures, Internet working components, and telecommunications.

-Network Essentials I
+Network Essentials I 3